love to cook, especially when it comes to wild game.

 2 cups ketchup

-Tabasco, salt, pepper, garlic, Italian seasoning, oregano, and
+in parsley, Tabasco, salt, pepper, garlic, Italian seasoning,

-to medium-low heat using 1-2 tbsp of olive oil for each batch.
+medium to medium-low heat using 1-2 tbsp of olive oil

 the sauce.
 Combine red wine and ketchup in a large saucepan.